Let's say you trained a prediction model. And set it up for regular use. Welcome to machine learning in production!

 Evidently generates a few more plots to display the error.
 In the current context, these are different ways to paint the same story.
-We have a high error, and it has a clear skew towards underestimation.
+We have a high error with a clear skew towards underestimation.

 The early signs of these same model quality issues were visible in the past weeks.
 As the change accumulated, they got amplified.

-The regression performance report also generates a set of insights to deep dive into the underperforming segments.
+The regression performance report also generates a set of insights to dive deeper into the underperforming segments.
 The goal is to explore if specific feature ranges can explain the error.